Compression with wildcards: All k-models of a binary decision diagram: Calculating and

-For many purposes we need a {\it shelling} of a given BDD from below, i.e. we keep pruning, in any order, the minimal branching nodes of the BDD until we reach the empty set.
-For instance, upon relabelling the nodes in Figure 1 we get, $a, b, c, d, e, f$ in Figure 2 as one of several shellings from below.
+For many purposes a {\it shelling (from below)} is useful, i.e. one keeps pruning, in any order, the minimal branching nodes of the shrinking BDD until it is exhausted.
+For instance $a, b, c, d, e, f$ in Figure 2, but also $b, c, d, a, e, f$ are shellings.